vedantlahane/SafarSathi/frontend/README.md

 # SafarSathi Frontend

 SafarSathi delivers a Smart Tourist Safety experience powered by AI insights, blockchain-based identity, geo-fencing, and opt-in IoT tracking.
-The frontend is built with **React 19 + Vite** and mocks the full digital ecosystem described in the product blueprint.
+The frontend is built with **React 19 + Vite 7** and mocks the full digital ecosystem described in the product blueprint.

 ## ✨ Feature Highlights